welcloud-io/wio-from-diagram-to-code-with-amazon-q-developer/_playground/README-More.md

 ## Generate Diagram

 **!!!
-Make sure you have used --with--simplest-mcp-server option during initialization**
+Make sure you have used --with-simplest-mcp-server option during initialization**

 ## Install uv